 Students auditioning for jazz band are expected to be part of the ensemble for both semesters.
 If this does not work with the student's schedule, arrangements must be made prior to the student's acceptance in the ensemble.
-In addition, students must be part of either marching band first semester or symphonic band second semester.

 Course Name: Wind Ensemble

 Course Number: 1418Z

 Duration: 4 Terms

 Grade: 10-12

 Prerequisites: Audition Only

 Note: 5 th Period, 44-Minute Class